 Solar Electric Vehicles (SEVs) are an emerging technology that combines solar power and electric propulsion to create a sustainable and environmentally friendly mode of transportation.
 Unlike traditional electric vehicles that rely solely on grid charging, SEVs integrate solar panels into their design to harness energy from the sun and convert it into electric power for propulsion.

 This paper explores the concept of Solar Electric Vehicles, focusing on their potential benefits and challenges.
-The integration of solar panels on the vehicle’s surface allows for direct solar energy absorption, reducing reliance on external charging infrastructure and extending the vehicle’s range.
-The collected solar energy is stored in onboard batteries, providing a continuous source of power for the electric motor.
+Integrating solar panels on the vehicle’s surface allows for direct solar energy absorption, reducing reliance on external charging infrastructure and extending the vehicle’s range.
+The collected solar energy is stored in onboard batteries, providing a continuous power source for the electric motor.

 The study investigates various aspects related to SEVs, including solar panel efficiency, design considerations, charging infrastructure requirements, and the impact on overall energy consumption.
 Furthermore, it examines the potential environmental benefits, such as reduced greenhouse gas emissions and dependence on fossil fuels.